• Skip to primary navigation

 Teas are a sweet way to show your giftee how much you care.
 Tea blends are also varied and personal and can be created from so many dried herbs, spices, flowers, tea leaves, etc.

-You can take a standard black or green loose leaf tea and add in mixes to create beautiful teas, or create your own mixes that are just herbal.
-With hundreds of recipes available online with a quick search, the possibilities are infinite.
+You can take a standard black or green loose-leaf tea and add in mixes to create beautiful teas, or create your mixes that are just herbal.
+The possibilities are infinite with hundreds of recipes available online with a quick search.

-Tip: Many teas need to be strained to separate the solids from the tea.
+Tip: Many teas must be strained to separate the solids from the tea.

-• Use a standard tea strainer as you pour from the pot to individual cups.
+- Use a standard tea strainer as you pour from the pot into individual cups.

-Sangria Mix - dehydrated oranges slices, raspberries, strawberries, grapes, blackberries, pineapples, cinnamon sticks - create a mix that sounds great!
-Include a package with a bottle of red wine and instructions on allowing it to soak in the refrigerator for 3-4 days to fully macerate the fruit.
+Sangria Mix – dehydrated oranges slices, raspberries, strawberries, grapes, blackberries, pineapples, and cinnamon sticks – create a mix that sounds great!
+Include a package with a bottle of red wine.
+Include instructions to soak it in the refrigerator for 3-4 days to macerate the fruit fully.

 Or do a blend of citrus slices and rosemary sprigs with a bottle of gin as a gift!